TrainWeb.org Facebook Page

-Robin Bowers, Chris Parker and I checked out of the Sundowner Inn and crossed the street to get some food for breakfast.
-We drove from Newcastle to Custer, our first stop of the morning.
+Robin Bowers, Chris Parker and I checked out of the Sundowner Inn and crossed the street to get some food for breakfast then drove from Newcastle to Custer.

 Burlington Northern caboose 12268, built by International Car in 1979, was on display.

 The sign shows how the finished carving will look when completed.
-From here we drove to Hill City.
+We continued on to Hill City.

 Maintenance-of-way crew car.